QUOTE from Dr Fung: (emphasis mine)

 NOTE – What does it say?

-If you do not feel well it is perfectly acceptable to stop fasting.
+If I do not feel well it is perfectly acceptable to stop fasting.
 In addition, I find that there are times when I am very upset emotionally and also need to stop fasting.
 I find I need to reduce my stress and then return to fasting with a calm and centered mind.
 Recovering alcoholics refer to “H.A.L.T.” – the times it is hard to choose to remain sober are when you are Hungry, Angry, Lonely and Tired.
 The latter three also interfere with the sobriety of fasting.

 Dr. Fung offers a variety of what are called training wheels which are techniques and tips to make fasting easier while establishing a good fasting habit.
 (See post #09)